cakephp/docs/en/tutorials-and-examples/cms/articles-controller.rst

     }

 The ``validationDefault()`` method tells CakePHP how to validate your data when the ``save()`` method is called.
-Here, we've specified that both the body and title fields must not be empty, and have certain length constraints.
+Here, we've specified that both the title, and body fields must not be empty, and have certain length constraints.

 CakePHP's validation engine is powerful and flexible.
-It provides a suite of frequently used rules for tasks like email addresses, IP addresses etc. and flexibility for adding your own validation rules.
+It provides a suite of frequently used rules for tasks like email addresses, IP addresses etc. and the flexibility for adding your own validation rules.
 For more information on that setup, check the :doc:`/core-libraries/validation` documentation.

 Now that your validation rules are in place, use the app to try to add an article with an empty title or body to see how it works.
 Since we've used the